5: Projects and Tasks

 See what I mean?

-Well, that’s all I’ve got for yah in this free intro to Getting Things Done!
+Well, that’s all I’ve got for yah in this free intro program on how to get things done!

 I hope you found it valuable.

-If you’d like to take a deeper dive into GTD, try out my detailed audio + video course here.
+If you’d like to take a deeper dive, try out my detailed audio + video course here.

 Stay productive,